pietrop/how-to-craft-compelling-stories-out-of-audio-video-interviews/paper-editing/documentary-production-overview.md

 When it's all done you can then move on to **Delivery and distribution** which will vary depending on the context of your project.

+This is the ideal scenario, sometime these stages might overlap because of time and budget constraints.

 ----

 - Initial **idea**